gpstar81/GPStar-proton-pack/OPERATION.md

 - Single (centered) LED per cyclotron lens for 1984/1989 modes by default.
 	- This can be toggled back to 3 LED's per cyclotron lens via the wand menu system.

 ### Optional Pack Features

-- 1989 sound effects mode available on the pack, it can be accessed from the Wand sub menu system or set with the advanced user configuration settings. **\*see below\***
+- 1989 sound effects mode is available on the pack, it can be accessed from the Wand sub menu system or set with the advanced user configuration settings. **\*see below\***
 - Support for switches for cyclotron direction and to enable or disable smoke effects.
-- Smoke effects with dedicated fans for the booster tube and N-filter.
+- Support for smoke effects with dedicated fans for the Booster Tube and N-filter.
+See [Smoke Effects](SMOKE.md) addendum.
 - Additional Lights available for the cyclotron panel, internal "cake" cyclotron and Power Cell.
 	- Automatically switches to internal "cake" cyclotron, if implemented (optional).
 	- This supports a 35 LED ring light (by default) to be installed in the "cake".
 Other size LED rings or LED setups are supported in the configuration settings.